mangata-finance/diagrams/README.md

 Set `plantuml:{filename}` as a fence information. `filename` is used as the file name of generated diagrams.
 In the following case, `md-sample-sequence.svg` is created.
 `filename` is required.

+## Mangata BE team workflow and release process
 ```plantuml:be-workflow-and-release
 @startuml